UK Drone Operating Categories

 - Stay at least 150 m away horizontally from residential, commercial, recreational, or industrial areas.

-- Never fly near or over uninvolved people.
+- Never fly near or over uninvolved people or crowds.

 - Respect privacy and follow the Drone and Model Aircraft Code at all times.